How Physical Therapy Can Help You Regain Your Functional Independence and Quality of Life!

 There is a lot that is involved in performing these activities such as mobility, motor planning, balance, proprioception, spatial awareness, strength, eccentric control, and visual tracking.
 As we get older, there are a lot of changes that take place within our bodies, especially within our joints and muscle fibers.
 This may impact the speed at which your brain is able to send a signal to your body in order for you to produce the movements you were once able to without difficulty.
 Functional Independence Training can help retrain these neuromuscular connections which will allow you to better perform these daily functional activities.

 Are you currently struggling with a loss of balance which may be leading to frequent falls?

 You may find while walking from one room to the other you are reaching for the wall or furniture in order to help guide you.
 You may find that you are falling more or you are reaching out to catch yourself before you fall.

 Proprioception refers to the sense of knowing where your body is located in space which is how we are able to stand still or move our bodies on a daily basis.
 Proprioception is mediated by receptors and neurons within the joints, muscles, and tendons.
 Studies show that proprioception is affected by age and a decline in lower-limb proprioception has been associated with balance difficulties.

 Through Physical Therapy we can assist you in retraining these connections and therefore improve your proprioception and balance.
 We can also guide you through safe and efficient ways to navigate your daily environment.

 Our specialized therapists’ at F.I.T.
-PT will show you what is safe for your body, what is best for your body, and the appropriate way to perform these activities and exercises, while guiding you towards safe and efficient participation in the activities you love!
+PT will show you what is safe for your body, what is best for your body, and the appropriate way to perform these activities and exercises while guiding you toward safe and efficient participation in the activities you love!